Cattle feeding: Bovine spongiform encephalopathy

 Meat and bone meal can be a risk factor for bovine spongiform encephalopathy (BSE), when healthy animals consume tainted tissues from infected animals.
 People concerned about Creutzfeldt–Jakob disease (CJD), which is also a spongiform encephalopathy, may favor grass-fed cattle for this reason.
 In the United States, this risk is relatively low as feeding of protein sources from any ruminant to another ruminant has been banned since 1997.
 The problem becomes more complicated as other feedstuffs containing animal by-products are still allowed to be fed to other non-ruminants (chickens, cats, dogs, horses, pigs, etc.).
 Therefore, at a feed mill mixing feed for pigs, for instance, there is still the possibility of cross-contamination of feed going to cattle.
 Since only a tiny amount of the contaminating prion begins the cascading brain disease, any amount of mixed feed could cause many animals to become infected.
 This was the only traceable link among the cattle with BSE in Canada that led to the recent US embargo of Canadian beef.
 No cases of BSE have been reported so far in Australia.
 This is largely due to Australia's strict quarantine and biosecurity rules that prohibit beef imports from countries known to be infected with BSE.

 However, according to a report filed in The Australian on February 25, 2010, those rules were suddenly relaxed and the process to submit beef products from known BSE-infected countries was allowed (pending an application process).
-But less than a week later, Tony Burke, the Australian Minister For Agriculture, Fisheries and Forestry swiftly overturned the decision and placed a 'two year stop' on all fresh and chilled beef products destined for Australia from BSE known countries of origin, thereby relaxing fears held by Australians that contaminated US beef would find its way onto Australian supermarket shelves after a long absence.
+But less than a week later, Tony Burke, the Australian Minister For Agriculture, Fisheries and Forestry overturned the decision and placed a 'two year stop' on all fresh and chilled beef products destined for Australia from BSE known countries of origin, thereby relaxing fears held by Australians that contaminated US beef would find its way onto Australian supermarket shelves after a long absence.

 Soybean meal is cheap and plentiful in the United States.
 As a result, the use of animal byproduct feeds was never common, as it was in Europe.
-However, U.S. regulations only partially prohibit the use of animal byproducts in feed.
+However, US regulations only partially prohibit the use of animal byproducts in feed.
 In 1997, regulations prohibited the feeding of mammalian byproducts to ruminants such as cattle and goats.
 However, the byproducts of ruminants can still be legally fed to pets or other livestock such as pigs and poultry such as chickens.
 In addition, it is legal for ruminants to be fed byproducts from some of these animals.